Almissbah/simple-shutterstock-client/README.md

 # Shutterstock Client
-This a simple Application that uses shutterstock APIs to display a list of images with infinite scroll.
+This a simple mobile application written with Flutter that uses shutterstock APIs to display a list of images with infinite scroll.

 ## App Features